An Overview of the Medicare Part D Prescription Drug Benefit

-The Congressional Budget Office (CBO) estimates that spending on Part D benefits will total $88 billion in 2020, representing 13% of net Medicare outlays (net of offsetting receipts from premiums and state transfers).
-Part D spending depends on several factors, including the number of Part D enrollees, their health status and drug use, the number of enrollees receiving the Low-Income Subsidy, and plans’ ability to negotiate discounts (rebates) with drug companies and preferred pricing arrangements with pharmacies, and manage use (e.g., promoting use of generic drugs, prior authorization, step therapy, quantity limits, and mail order).
+The Congressional Budget Office (CBO) estimates that spending on Part D benefits will total $96 billion in 2021, representing 13% of net Medicare outlays (net of offsetting receipts from premiums and state transfers).
+Part D spending depends on several factors, including the total number of Part D enrollees, their health status and drug use, the number of high-cost enrollees (those with drug spending above the catastrophic threshold), the number of enrollees receiving the Low-Income Subsidy, and plans’ ability to negotiate discounts (rebates) with drug companies and preferred pricing arrangements with pharmacies, and manage use (e.g., promoting use of generic drugs, prior authorization, step therapy, quantity limits, and mail order).
 Federal law currently prohibits the Secretary of Health and Human Services from interfering in drug price negotiations between Part D plan sponsors and drug manufacturers.

 Part D Financing